 Internships and Service Learning

 At the Costa Rica Center, students carry out a weeklong group service learning project in the fall semester.
-Students are given several options of partner organizations they can work with, and they are placed in one related to their academic interests.
+Students are given several options (subject to change each semester) of partner organizations they can work with, and they are placed in one related to their academic interests.
 The main objective of service learning is for students to work with their peers in a project that fulfills a need of the host organization.
 Through field work experience, students are able to implement the knowledge gained through their seminars while learning through action, observation and cross-cultural communication how local organizations and individuals work to achieve specific set goals.

 During the spring semester, students carry out a two-week independent field work project in Costa Rica (or approved alternative) which could be an internship, service learning project or research with one of our partner organizations, and artistic or action project.
 Students work with their advisor to identify and set-up an appropriate and exciting experience related to individual learning goals and academic interests, as part of the Field Work and Methods course where they design, prepare for, and document the project.
 The goal of this two-week experience is to put field work methods in practice, to examine theory in practice, to explore areas of academic interests and identify new ones.
 All projects must be approved by a faculty advisor to ensure that the proposal meets required academic and safety criteria.

-Below we include a list of some of our center’s partner organizations.
+Below we include a list of partner organizations our students have worked with.